DFE-Digital/early-careers-framework/docs/source/index.html.md

 Summaries of all API updates can be found in the [API release notes](/api-reference/release-notes).

+All API requests are available in JSON and CSV formats.

 ## Who is this guidance for?

 This guidance has been created for ECF and NPQ providers who have systems integrated with the API.